How to better digest and lose weight thanks to digestive enzymes?

 II.
 What is the role of digestive enzymes?

-"They act as 'scissors' as soon as food is present in our stomach, cutting the food into smaller molecules and transforming it from a solid state to a liquid state for the most perfect possible predigestion."
+They act as soon as food is present in our stomach like "scissors" that cut the food into smaller molecules and transform it from a solid state to a liquid state for the most perfect possible predigestion.

-The nutrients absorbed into the blood will then serve as fuel for the functioning of our muscles, our heart, or our brain.
+The nutrients absorbed into the blood then serve as fuel for the functioning of our muscles, our heart, or our brain.

 digestive enzymes

 III.
-Identify the signs of digestive enzyme deficiency
+Identifying signs of digestive enzyme deficiency

-"On the other hand, poor eating habits can worsen digestive disorders.
-For example, it has been found that the level of salivary amylase in Westerners decreases by about 30 times between the ages of 30 and 80."
+On the other hand, poor eating habits can worsen digestive disorders.
+For example, it has been observed that the level of salivary amylase in Westerners decreases by about 30 times between the ages of 30 and 80.

 IV.
 How to make up for a lack of digestive enzymes?